andgineer/docker-allure/README.md

         andgineer/allure \
         allure serve -p 80 /allure-results

-There are test results in `./allure-results` folder in this repo, so you can serv report with the command above on `localhost:8800`.

-> Please note Docker expects absolute paths thus `${PWD}` is used
-> to get the current working directory.
+> Docker requires absolute paths, hence ${PWD} is used to reference the current working directory.

+Sample test results are included in the ./allure-results folder.
+Use the command above to view the report at localhost:8800.

-## Allure Releases
+## Allure Framework Releases

 [allure-framework](https://github.com/allure-framework/allure2/releases)